misprit7/WireHead/README.md

 Terraria's vanilla wiring system is extremely naive.
 Even without any computer science knowledge it's possible to improve it, and with some additional thought it's possible to gain many orders of magnitude of performance.

-The target audience of this explanation is someone on the level of a college level computer science student as well as a moderate amount of experience with Terraria wiring, so if you don't know what big O notation is or you've never heard of a junction box it probably won't make a ton of sense.
+The target audience of this explanation is a computer science university student with at least a moderate amount of experience with Terraria wiring, so if you don't know what big O notation is or you've never heard of a faulty logic lamp it probably won't make a ton of sense.
 Before reading I would highly encourage you to get a decompiled version of the Terraria source code.
 This can be pretty easily Googled, or ideally follow [this guide](https://github.com/tModLoader/tModLoader/wiki/tModLoader-guide-for-contributors) to decompile it for yourself with proper intellisense.

 ## Optimization 1: Group Caching